Orcasphynx/FTC-CenterStage-ScoringAlgorithm/README.md

 For scoring, the color of the pixel by itself does not matter (at least in the teleop period), but if it is in a group of three pixels of the same color or of all different colors, it is in a "mosaic" that earns additional points.

+I will periodically update it for fun as it would be a shame to leave this mass of code to rot.